On Air Now

 13 May 2019, 14:32 | Updated: 13 May 2019, 14:36

-As stars lined up to celebrate the Queen of Soul is laid to rest, we asked soprano Catherine Bott to explain what made Aretha Franklin’s voice so moving to listen to.
+As stars lined up to celebrate the Queen of Soul during her tribute concert last weekend, we asked soprano Catherine Bott to explain what made Aretha Franklin’s voice so moving to listen to.